TouchDesigner/TouchEngine-UE-Samples/README.md

 ### I see multiple TouchEngine.exe processes in my task manager while nothing is running, what should I do ?

 When Unreal is started and the TouchEngine plugin is loaded, it is normal to occasionally see instances of TouchEngine appear in your task manager even if you didn't hit Play in your Unreal Engine project.
-If a crash occurs, it can happen that some TouchEngine processes are still running, in which case you can terminate them.
+If a crash occurs, it can happen that some TouchEngine processes are still running, in which case you should terminate them.

 ## Known issues